Jasonblalack/zyngapoker/Migration-0.6-to-0.7.md

 There are pre-configured methods for dealing with typical source/build scenarios:

-* `session.getAssetManager().addSourceProfile(urlPrefix="", override=False)`: Configure all known assets to being loaded from the source folders
+* `assetManager.addSourceProfile(urlPrefix="", override=False)`: Configure all known assets to being loaded from the source folders
-* `session.getAssetManager().addBuildProfile(urlPrefix="asset", override=False)`: Configure all known assets to being loaded from the local e.g. asset folder.
+* `assetManager.addBuildProfile(urlPrefix="asset", override=False)`: Configure all known assets to being loaded from the local e.g. asset folder.

 For more information on the new feature consult the official documentation.